llvm-hs/llvm-hs-examples/README.md

 * [irbuilder](./irbuilder) - Basic usage of the LLVM IRBuilder for constructing modules

 These examples require LLVM 12.0.
-Check that your installed LLVM version is precisely 9.0.
+Check that your installed LLVM version is correct.
 If not then follow the install directions in the [llvm-hs](https://github.com/llvm-hs/llvm-hs) repository.

 ```bash